What? : Nice section of the skyline ridge trail, mainly open space grass landscape with viewpoints to the ocean at the west and nice forest trails.

 Take Hickory Oaks trail north, after 0.2 mile take left on the fork and reach the first viewing point.
 Keep north on Hickory Oaks trail and keep going on the ridge (do not go down), trail is connecting to Long Ridge rd.

-Keep going on Long Ridge trail.
+Keep walking on Long Ridge trail.
 The trail will go down and will connect to Peters Creek trail.

 Here you start to go back, just keep going on Peters Creek trail south, you will reach a small pond and the trail will turn right and climb back to Long Ridge Rd..

-Turn left on Long Ridge Rd. and go back all the way to the parking spot.
+Turn left on Long Ridge Rd. and go back all the way to your parking spot.

 Another option to explore is to take the Ward Rd Trail that is going all the way down to Ranch Spring Trail loop or connect to State Creek trail that will lead you to Portola Redwoods State Park.